 Frequently Asked Questions

-How do I take a screenshot on Windows without a Print Screen key?
+How do I take a screenshot on Windows without the Print Screen key?

 Use Windows + Shift + S for Snip & Sketch or open the Snipping Tool to capture your screen.
 Both offer flexible options for screen grabs.